Are you a slave to entertainment?

 The relaxing, eating, drinking and merry-living distracted him from reality.
 He was living for himself without any reference to God.
 This is the heart of sin: failing to be rich in love toward God.
 It's when we forget the one who made us, loves us and offers to save us.
 All have sinned.
 But this guy continued in sin thinking life was all okay.
 He didn't turn back to God.

 Some entertainment is straight out wicked.
-Perhaps some of the music you listen to, the websites you visit, the movies you watch, the games you play.
+Perhaps some of the music you listen to, the videos you watch, the games you play.
 Some of them are wicked and your consumption of them dishonours God.

 Beware: the internet kills brain cells